OllisGit/OctoPrint-PrintJobHistory/README.md

 - [x] Used weight
 - [x] Filament cost
 - [x] Slicer Settings (look [here](https://github.com/OllisGit/OctoPrint-PrintJobHistory/wiki/Slicer-Settings) for "how to use it")
+- [x] Export all data from PrintHistory-Plugin as CSV

 ### UI features
 - [x] List all printjobs